 If you suffer from urinary incontinence, regardless the cause there are some foods you can add to your diet to boost your bladder health.
 You may not be able to prevent urine from leaking occasionally, but you can do things to add to your diet to help your incontinence from worsening.
 So, what are some foods for bladder health that won't further irritate your incontinence.
 There are several causes of urinary incontinence including surgery, aging, neurologic disorders, childbirth, and weight gain.

 You can do several things to prevent and treat bladder syndromes and urinary incontinence, and one is with dietary changes.
-Some of the most recommended bladder health foods for incontinence are:
+Here are 7 foods recommended for incontinence and bladder health are:

 1. Yogurt for Bladder Health